John Lloyd (judge): Later life

 There was in total 8 founding fellows, 8 founding commissioners, 8 founding scholars, and a Principal.
 In 1589, Elizabeth Tudor issued a new Charter, reducing the members from 22 to 13, making all of them Commissioners with no more Fellows or Scholars.
-John Lloyd was one the thirteen founding Commissioners appointed by the Queen and was promoted from Fellow to Commissionner.
+John Lloyd was one the thirteen founding Commissioners appointed by the Queen and was promoted from Fellow to Commissioner.
 Before Jesus College was founded, Lloyd had also been the Principal of White Hall at the University of Oxford.
 He died in February 1607 and was buried in the Minster (church) at Chester Cathedral, in England.

 Family members

 John Lloyd was a member of the Griffith family of Cevn Amwlch, who rose to power after challenging the supremacy of the Wynn family of Gwydir.